trifectatechfoundation/trifectatech-website/content/initiatives/codegen.md

 ### What's next

+The improvements the RFC gives are niche.
+What it does show is that there is room for improvement.
+While outperforming C by 5% might be unlikely, even a shift from -2% to +2% would significantly change Rust's story and, more importantly, its impact.

+These improvements are achievable if we can better use Rust's advantages over C, i.e., having access to more information about how the compiler can optimize.
-A significant coordinated effort is needed to reach the goal of making Rust faster than C.

-We are working on a plan and seeking funding to support this initiative.
+A significant coordinated effort is needed to reach the goal of making Rust faster than C. We are working on a plan and seeking funding to support this initiative.
 Have a look at our [preliminary workplan](/initiatives/workplans/codegen/) or contact us via [rustfasterthanc@trifectatech.org](mailto:rustfasterthanc@trifectatech.org).

 Meanwhile, we will continue to work on stabilizing the RFC as a first step in the right direction.